camptocamp/k8s-talos-linux-labs/README.md

 Notes pertaining to the Proxmox VE setup:

-- Created an Elastic Metal machine on Scaleway with Proxmox VE installed.
+- We created an Elastic Metal machine on Scaleway with Proxmox VE installed.
-- The Proxmox VE system has a public IP address, which is be used to access the Proxmox web interface, SSH into the host, etc.
+- The Proxmox VE system has a public IP address, which is be used to access the Proxmox VE web interface, SSH into the host, etc.
 - If you know how to use Proxmox VE, you can go ahead and further configure it as needed, namely locking things down with its firewall, adding 2FA to the web interface, etc.

 ### Network configuration